Aman-Moon-003/Neuro-Symbolic-Clinical-Knowledge-Graph-Prototype/README.md

 # Neuro-Symbolic-Clinical-Knowledge-Graph-Prototype
-This repository is academically oriented prototype for MTech Thesis at IIT KGP.
+This repository is a prototype created as a component of a MTech thesis at IIT Kharagpur.
+It examines neuro-symbolic reasoning over clinical knowledge graphs with a focus on repeatability, interpretability, and logical consistency.
+It is designed for controlled experimentation rather than production deployment, the solution is purposefully simple and modular.

-It contains following features:
+**Scope and Contribution:**

-● A small hand curated cinically-aligned knowledge graph build by using SNOMED-CT browser.
+This prototype illustrates:

-● Integrated the Relational Graph Convolutional Network (R-GCN).
+● Building a therapeutically matched knowledge graph with SNOMED-CT concepts

-● Fuzzy clinical rules for neuro-symbolic reasoning.
+● Reasoning across multi-relational clinical graphs using Relational Graph Convolutional Networks (R-GCN)

-● Minimal reproducible workflow with no UI components.
+● Using Łukasiewicz t-norms as soft logical constraints to integrate fuzzy clinical rules

-Once SNOMED-CT RF2 access is approved, the current manually curated graph will be replaced by an RF2-derived KG.
+● Creation of human-readable explanation trails that connect graph routes and rules to forecasts

-This repo intentionally focuses on clarity, reproducibility, and scientific structure rather than UI/production engineering.
+The system is intended to investigate how neural reasoning in clinical knowledge graphs is influenced by symbolic limitations.

 **Research Goals:**